 - Associate Professor of Anthropology and Latin American Studies

-- Master of Arts, University of Chicago, 1991
+- PhD, University of Chicago, 1998

-- Doctor of Philosophy, University of Chicago, 1998
+- MA, University of Chicago, 1991

-He has a bachelor’s degree in Rhetoric and Anthropology from the University of California, Berkeley and a Master's Degree and PhD from the University of Chicago.
-Since 2002 he has been conducting field research on global indigenous politics at the United Nations Permanent Forum on Indigenous Issues.
+He has a bachelor’s degree in rhetoric and anthropology from the University of California, Berkeley, and a master’s degree and PhD from the University of Chicago.
+Since 2002, he has been conducting field research on global indigenous politics at the United Nations Permanent Forum on Indigenous Issues.

 He is currently associate professor and former chair of anthropology at Oberlin College.

 Baron Pineda, Eric and Jane Nord associate professor of anthropology, published "Indigenous Pan-Americanism: Contesting Settler Colonialism and the Doctrine of Discovery at the UN Permanent Forum on Indigenous Issues” in American Quarterly, Volume 69, Number 4, December 2017, pp. 823-832, published by Johns Hopkins University Press.
 Several Oberlin College students served as research assists for the publication.